agriyakhetarpal/secondsemesterproject/README.md

             };

-- Put your questions on "Question 1,2.." attribute.
+- Put your questions on the "Question 1,2.." attribute(s).
 - p1 , p2 , p3 , p4 are the choices.
-- the 6th attribute is the correct answer (so put the correct answer of the question there).
+- the 6th attribute is the correct answer (so, put the correct answer of the question there).
 - hint 1 , hint 2 ... are the hints of the correct answers.

 If you want to add other questions, all you have to do is: create a new object from the class quiz2 and add it to the array "qObj" :